 Received: May 02, 2020 Accepted: May 06, 2020 Published: May 06, 2020

-The study utilized correlational research design to investigate determinants of Performance of Pension Fund Administrators (PFAs) in Nigeria.
-The Feasible Generalized Least Square (FGLS) Regression Technique was employed for the analysis so as to achieve the objective of the study.
+Design/methodology/approach: The study employed correlational research design to investigate determinants of defined benefits pension fund performance in Nigeria.
+The VCE Robust Regression Technique was used for the analysis in order to achieve the study objective.

-The study only utilized three (3) independent variables (board size, operating expenses and exchange rate) and one dependent variable (Return on Equity) whereas other variables such Firm Size, Gross Domestic Product (GDP), Firm Age, Inflation as well as dependent variables such as Return on Assets (ROA) were not considered in this study.
-It is therefore recommended that future studies could include other variables not covered in this paper.
+Research limitations: The study only explored three explanatory variables whereas other variables such as amount of gratuity paid, pension operating costs, inflation risk, interest rate spread and exchange rate were not considered in this study.
+It is therefore recommended that future researches could include other variables not covered in this empirical study.

 Practical implications: This paper contributes to the existing literature on pension funds performance.
 Restructuring of defined benefits pension scheme through Pension Reform Act (PRA) 2014 has enhanced pensioners' welfare in Nigeria.
 Thus, pension fund performance was discovered to be crucial in settling the backlogs of defined (old) pension liabilities in Nigeria as it affects the workers that retired on or before 30th June, 2007 and did not transit their pension benefits to the contributory pension scheme.

 Social implications: The Defined Benefits (old) Pension fund performance will significantly enhance the life-expectancy and well-being of Nigerian retirees under the defined benefits pension plan, which in turn, will increase the survivors at old-ages (declined mortality rate) in the country.